Ke2ke2/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a csript that adds different execution permissions
+a script that sets the mode of the file hello to date